- About Us

 Mike is a big believer in ‘wild rivers for wild fish’.
 He is passionate about re-wilding the UK's long over industrialised rivers.
 Mike was appointed by the WTT in response the high demand for the Trust's fieldwork and aims to make river restoration part of the everyday language of fisheries management.

-Christina Bryant, Trust Admistrator (4 days per week).
+Christina Bryant, Trust Admistrator (Mon, Tue, Thur).

 Christina is the longest serving member of the WTT staff having joined in 2000, and has been a key contributor to the Trust's growth, turning her hand to every possible job short of installing large woody debris!
 Her background in the Navy and in journalism have given her a broad set of skills.
-Her talents include IT and graphic design as well as terrific organisational skills.
+Her talents include IT and graphic design as well as terrific organisational and administrative skills.
 As the only member of the team that doesn't fish, she has nonetheless acquired a good understanding of fishing tackle and fishermen.

 Denise Ashton, Communications and Fundraising (part time)

 Denise started as a volunteer with the Wild Trout Trust and served on the Executive Committee before managing her escape from a long career in the IT industry and joining as a part time member of staff.
-She studied Geography at University College London and, much later, Environmental Science with the Open Unviversity.
+She studied Geography at University College London and, much later, Environmental Science with the Open University.
 A late comer to both fishing and fish habitat, she is an expert in neither but has an endless curiosity and enthusiasm for work of the Trust.

 Dr Gary Mantle MBE